codenet/col733-cloud/compute-rdd.md

 Because RDDs are immutable, we can easily create multiple replicas without worrying about consistency.
 These checkpoint replicas can be made asynchronously as the program is guaranteed to not modify once-written RDDs.
 Checkpointing is cheaper than a full checkpoint.
-We can smartly choose to checkpoint (slower to compute, faster to checkpoint) RDDs.
+We can smartly choose to checkpoint slower to compute and faster to checkpoint RDDs.
 After crashes, we need not rollback entire program back to the last checkpoint.
 Only the lost partitions can be recovered using its lineage.
 To overcome stragglers, backup workers can race to compute RDD partitions.
 Because of deterministic tasks, both racing workers shall end up